saketl7/Covid19_Prediction_and_Analysis/README.md

 - Convolutional neural network :
   4 Conv layers with 3x3 strides, ReLU Non-Linearity , Max Pooling, Batch Normalization 4 Dense Layers with Dropout Softmax layer

+## Diagram: Graph showing new Covid'19 cases and the vaccinated cases

+## Diagram: Graph showing prediction of Covid'19 cases and tha vaccinated cases till March

+## How is this innovative
+● This Model is inspired by the famous AlexNet [4] and the FastRCN [5] paper.
+● The inputs are 224x224 images, which are passed through a total of four convolution layers, then flattened for classification.
+● This model powers a web application to classify the Corona Virus(Pneumonia) X-rays.

+## Conclusion
+● According to current situation, vaccination is provided to approx 2 lakh people per day.
+If we go in accordance with this, then it would take around 19 years to vaccinate 136 crore people.
+● Our future work would include:
+○ Get more data
+○ Improve model accuracy
+○ Refresh the front-end design
+○ Deploy the pneumonia detection model on heroku